 Of the two cameras under consideration, the Canon 6D Mark II features a full frame sensor and the Olympus E-M1 a Four Thirds sensor.
 The sensor area in the E-M1 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 6D Mark II has a native 3:2 aspect ratio, while the one in the E-M1 offers a 4:3 aspect.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the 6D Mark II provides substantially higher image quality than the E-M1, with an overall score that is 12 points higher.
 This advantage is based on 1.4 bits higher color depth, 0.8 EV of lower dynamic range, and 1.9 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Canon 6D Mark II (⇒ rgt)||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85|